nykez/gmod-tracker/README.md

 ## Info
 If you delete the channel you assigned and a commit comes through; your guild will be deleted from the list and you will be notified to re-add a channel.
 This is also true if the Bot doesn't have permission to write to the channel.

 Feel free to clone the bot yourself and self-host.
+Notice: Create ``config.json`` with your bot-token as the key, value. ``token: value``

 (Builds coming soon)